MichaIng/DietPi-Docs/docs/hardware.md

 **ROCK Pi 4** is a Single Board Computer (SBC) in an ultra-small form factor that offers class-leading performance while leveraging outstanding mechanical compatibility.
 The ROCK Pi 4 offers makers, IoT enthusiasts, hobbyists, PC DIY enthusiasts and others a reliable and extremely capable platform for building and tinkering their ideas into reality.

 **Radxa Zero** is an ultra thin SBC in small form factor with powerful performance based on Amlogic S905Y2.
 Radxa Zero features a Quad Core 64 ARM processor, 32bit LPDDR4, up to 4K@60 HDMI, 802.11 ac WIFI, Bluetooth 5.0, USB 3.0, 40-pin GPIO header.
-Radxa Zero supports USB 2.0 OTG & power via one USB-C port.
+Radxa Zero supports USB 2.0 and power via one USB-C port.

 ![Radxa Zero photo](assets/images/dietpi-radxa-zero.jpg){: width="500" loading="lazy"}